Automattic/jetpack/readme.txt

 There are 2 ways of doing this.
 You can use Javascript to draw the part of the page you want to keep dynamic.
 That's what Google Adsense and many widgets from external sites do and is the recommended way.
 Or you can use a WP Super Cache filter to do the job but you can't use mod_rewrite mode caching.
 You have to switch to PHP or legacy caching.

 WP Super Cache 1.4 introduced a cacheaction filter called wpsc_cachedata.
 The cached page to be displayed goes through this filter and allows modification of the page.
-If the page contains a placeholder tag the filter can be used to replace that tag with your dynamicly generated html.
+If the page contains a placeholder tag the filter can be used to replace that tag with your dynamically generated html.
 The function that hooks on to the wpsc_cachedata filter should be put in a file in the plugins folder unless you use the late_init feature.
 An example plugin is included.
 Edit [dynamic-cache-test.php](http://svn.wp-plugins.org/wp-super-cache/trunk/plugins/dynamic-cache-test.php) and uncomment the code, and set the constant 'DYNAMIC_CACHE_TEST_TAG' to a random string that will not appear on your website.
 Change to PHP or legacy caching and activate dynamic caching on the Advanced Settings page and clear the cache.
 You should see the current server time in a html comment in the source code of your page.
-More details [in this post](http://ocaoimh.ie/2013/05/01/mfunc-in-wp-super-cache-1-4-and-beyond/).
+More details [in this post](http://ocaoimh.ie/y/5b).
 To execute WordPress functions you must enable the 'Late init' feature on the advanced settings page.

 = How do I use WordPress functions in cached dynamic pages? =